kimjoar/pacman/readme.md

 Pacman is a fast static site generator, written in node.js, built for large sites with many files.
+While there are many static site generators, few are made for large sites with many files.
+The main problem is in development mode, where many static site generators regenerate all files when a single file changes.
+If you have a lot of files, this means waiting a few seconds before you can see your changes in the browser.

 Pacman has **no support for**: